ligadata-mkhalawi/Kamanja/trunk/docs/source/simple-scala-model/intro.rst

 Introduction
 ============

-This tutorial illustrates how to create a model ensemble that leverages DAG to control the order of execution.
+This tutorial illustrates how to create a :ref:`model<model-term>` ensemble that leverages :ref:`DAG<dag-term>` to control the order of execution.
 The characteristics of this example are:

-- Collection of three models, written in Scala and executed sequentially.
+This application is a collection of three models, written in Scala and executed sequentially.

 - The first model performs a mathematical operation and writes the results to an output message.
 - The second model takes that message as an input message